srh-gst/srh-gst.github.io/_pages/about.md

 With a passion for teamwork and innovation, coupled with a deep-dive mentality, I am dedicated to turning numbers into actionable insights that have real-world impact.

-My research interests are economics of education, development economics, and labor economics.

 You can find my CV [here](http://srh-gst.github.io/files/gust_CV_short_Nov_2023.pdf).